Enterprise-CMCS/cmcs-eregulations/README.md

 ## Working with assets ##

-`make watch`: scss and js files can be watched an automatically compiled
+`make watch-all`: scss and js files can be watched an automatically compiled.

 ## Exporting data from Production ##